digiaonline/outdoors-sports-map/README.md

 - Install [NPM](https://www.npmjs.com/) and [Yarn](https://yarnpkg.com)
 - Clone this project
 - Run `yarn` to install dependencies
-- Run `npm start` to start up the development server
+- Run `yarn start` to start up the development server
 - Application is now available at `localhost:5000`

 On Linux `npm rebuild node-sass` might be necessary.